-Designed to save you time, by providing in-cycle key statistical data about your students, their choices, and their offers.
-Presented in an infographic style, this gives a snapshot view of the status of your students, so you and your senior leadership team have complete oversight of their progress throughout the cycle.
+This insight report is designed to save you time, by providing key statistical trends and analysis of your students, their choices, and their offers.
+You'll receive a snapshot view of the overall status of your students on a month-by-month basis, presented in an infographic style to download or print.
+This is an easy way to keep colleagues and senior leadership teams informed of your cohort's progress throughout the cycle.